 Maize cultivars with shallow-root traits proliferate roots in the topsoil (Ma and Song, 2016; Yi et al., 2009), thereby increasing their water uptake from the topsoil (Schenk and Jackson, 2005).
 Zhao et al. (2018) suggested to express root water uptake as a function of dry-root weight rather than root-length distribution, claiming that the latter was inadequate to explain the spatiotemporal variation in root water uptake as often observed in the field (Ehleringer and Dawson, 1992).
 Physically, water acquisition by a root is driven by the difference between water potential at the root-soil surface and in the xylem network, and it depends on both root architecture and soil properties.
 Root traits that do not contain information on soil are hence insufficient to quantity root water uptake.
-Water needs to pass through the root surface prior to moving into the xylems, and the root-length density is hence one best proxies of root architecture to quantify root water uptake although root diameter and root age might also play an important part (Hodge, 2004).
-This is also corroborated by our results that the root water uptake increased asymptotically, rather than linearly, with root-length density (Figure 7).
+Water needs to pass through the root surface prior to moving into the xylems, and the root-length density is hence one of the best proxies of root architecture to quantify root water uptake although root diameter and root age might also play an important part (Hodge, 2004).
+This is also corroborated by our results that the root water uptake increased asymptotically, rather than linearly, with the root-length density (Figure 6).
 The mechanisms underlying such asymptotic increases are manifold, including the variation in root diameter (hence the root-soil interfaces) which is not accounted for by the root-length density.
 The most likely reason, however, is the competition between roots in the topsoil for water, which reduces the uptake of individual roots (Wu et al., 2014).
 This is also consistent with previous studies on water acquisition of winter wheat where the root uptake rate is proportional to root-length density only when root length density is less than 1 cm/cm3 (Gregory et al., 1978; Zhang et al., 2020).

 4.3.
 Effects of N fertilization